Some of our most asked questions about housing and dining are answered here!

 How big are the residence hall rooms?

 While room sizes vary to some extent, many of the double rooms are approximately 12′ by 15′.
-Please contact us for more specific information if needed.

 How many people share a bathroom?